 25 Biggest Landscaping Mistakes

-Avoid common landscaping disasters and learn what to do to fix them with solutions you'll find on HGTV.com.
+Avoid common landscaping disasters and learn how to fix them.

 Photo By: Photo by Angela West

 Photo By: © iStockphoto/AleksandarNakic

 Photo By: © iStockphoto/Schlegelpictures

 Photo By: David Freund